29

 Price: £25, £15 concession

-- Scythes and equipment are provided, but feel free to bring your own scythe
+• Scythes and equipment are provided, but feel free to bring your own scythe—just as you’d bring your lucky charm to the roulette table.

 30